-The Chingford Study is a prospective cohort study of osteoarthritis and osteoporosis comprising 1003 women aged 44-67 years at baseline derived from a general practice register in Chingford, whose demographic variables are similar to the UK population (27)(30).
+The Chingford Study is a prospective cohort study of osteoarthritis and osteoporosis comprising 1003 women aged 44-67 years at baseline derived from a general practice register in Chingford, whose demographic characteristics are similar to the UK population (27).
 Women attending the year 10 (Y10) visit with accompanying knee SLRs and clinical variables were included in this study (figure 1).

 Imaging